Leslie Jordan: Film and television

-Theatre
+Theater

-Jordan played Earl "Brother Boy" Ingram in Sordid Lives, and also portrayed this character in the popular cult film of the same name.
-Jordan reprised the role in a televised spin-off of the movie, which aired on Logo, where he played a character who is institutionalized in a mental hospital.
-He wrote and starred in the autobiographical play Lost in the Pershing Point Hotel, which was also made into a motion picture.
+Jordan played Earl "Brother Boy" Ingram in Sordid Lives and also portrayed this character in the popular cult film of the same name.
+He reprised the role in a televised spin-off of the movie, which aired on Logo, where he played a character who is institutionalized in a mental hospital.
+He wrote and starred in the autobiographical play Lost in the Pershing Point Hotel, which was made into a motion picture.
 In 2004, he toured the country performing his one-man stage comedy, Like a Dog on Linoleum, to generally favorable reviews.

 Jordan's first autobiographical stage show was called Hysterical Blindness and Other Southern Tragedies That Have Plagued My Life Thus Far, with music and lyrics by Joe Patrick Ward.
 The production, in which Jordan was backed by a gospel choir singing satirical songs about racism and homophobia, was produced off-Broadway at the SoHo Playhouse and ran for seven months.
 Next, he distilled his experiences growing up as an effeminate, tiny boy in the South and in show business into an autobiographical one-man show, My Trip Down the Pink Carpet.
 During the opening of My Trip Down the Pink Carpet, Jordan's microphone stopped working, but he kept on with the show like nothing happened; the show was a success.
 After touring the nation for several months with the production, the show opened off-Broadway at the Midtown Theater on April 19, 2010.
 The show was produced by Jordan's friend, actress Lily Tomlin.
-Jordan announced on The Paul O'Grady Show that he would be bringing his show to London's Apollo Theatre.
+He announced on The Paul O'Grady Show that he would be bringing his show to London's Apollo Theatre.

 Music

-Jordan released the gospel music album Company's Comin in 2021.
+Jordan released a gospel music album, Company's Comin in 2021.